-The Hearing Panel reviewing a Petition for Fitness Determination must recommend to the DEC whether to grant the Petition or whether to deny the Petition and impose either a Temporary Bar or Permanent Bar.
-The Hearing Panel's recommendation must include factual findings, any mitigating or aggravating factors, and any Sanctions Guidelines or Case Histories that the Hearing Panel found relevant.
+The Hearing Panel reviewing a Petition for Fitness Determination must recommend to the DEC whether to grant the Petition for Fitness with or without a Private Notice or Public Notice, or whether to deny the Petition for Fitness and impose either a Temporary Bar or Permanent Bar.
+The Hearing Panel's recommendation must include factual findings, any the Fitness Standards Sanction Determination (including the sanction guidelines and any mitigating or aggravating factors the Hearing Panel found relevant) and Analogous Fitness Determination, and any Sanctions Guidelines or Case Histories that the Hearing Panel found relevant.